Judge orders Texas to suspend new law banning most abortions

 Ahead of the new Supreme Court term, Planned Parenthood on Friday released a report saying that if Roe v.
 Wade were overturned, 26 states are primed to ban abortion.
 This year alone, nearly 600 abortion restrictions have been introduced in statehouses nationwide, with more than 90 becoming law, according to Planned Parenthood.

-Texas officials argued in court filings this week (week of Sept.
-26) that even if the law were put on hold temporarily, providers could still face the threat of litigation over violations that might occur in the time between a permanent ruling.
+Texas officials argued in court filings that even if the law were put on hold temporarily, providers could still face the threat of litigation over violations that might occur in the time between a permanent ruling.

 At least one Texas abortion provider has admitted to violating the law and been sued — but not by abortion opponents.
 Former attorneys in Illinois and Arkansas say they sued a San Antonio doctor in hopes of getting a judge who would invalidate the law.